openvinotoolkit/open_model_zoo/demos/python_demos/handwritten_japanese_recognition_demo/README.md

 ## How It Works

-The demo expects the next models in the Intermediate Representation (IR) format:
+The demo expects the next model in the Intermediate Representation (IR) format:

    * handwritten-japanese-recognition-0001